justindchan/leetcode/README.md

 # Repository of practice interview problems and solutions :)
- - A leetcode a day keeps the bugs at bay.
+ - A leetcode a day helps keeps the bugs at bay.

 ## Leetcode problems - 76
 (recount)